Transgender genocide: Indigenous peoples of the Americas

-The violence perpetrated against Indigenous peoples of the Americas who did not conform to European sexual and gender norms due to this nonconformity has been described as genocide.
-Thais Torres‐Castro and Amalia Morales‐Villena highlight this in the colonization of Puerto Rico and the genocide of indigenous people who did not follow the gender binary.
-Ongoing violence against Two-spirit and LGBTQ Indigenous peoples of Canada has also been a focus of study and analysis within the genocidal occurrence of Missing and Murdered Indigenous Women.
+The violence perpetrated against Indigenous peoples of the Americas who did not conform to European sexual and gender norms due to this nonconformity has been described as genocide, while others such as Deborah A. Miranda and Gregory D. Smithers view such as an example of gendercide which was a tool in the genocide of indigenous peoples.
+Thais Torres-Castro and Amalia Morales-Villena highlight this in the colonization of Puerto Rico and the genocide of indigenous people who did not follow the gender binary.